Homogenization of the Poisson-Nernst-Planck Equations for Ion Transport in Charged Porous Media: Conclusion

 \section{Conclusion}

-We have applied a systematic, formal homogenization procedure for the Poisson-Nernst-Planck equations (\ref{perPNP}) for ion transport in charge porous media.
-The resulting upscaled macroscopic equations (\ref{pmPNP}) have a similar form as the microscopic equations, except for two fundamental modifications: (i) The ionic diffusivities and mobilities, as well as the effective medium permittivity, become tensorial coefficients, which are explicitly connected to the microstructure by solving the periodic reference cell problem, and (ii) the total surface charge per volume appears as an extra ``background charge" in the upscaled Poisson equation.
+We have applied a systematic, formal homogenization procedure for thePoisson-Nernst-Planck equations (\ref{MiPr}) for ion transport in charge porous media.
+The resulting upscaled macroscopic equations (\ref{EffpmPNP}) have a similar form as the microscopic equations, except for three fundamental modifications: (i) The ionic diffusivities and mobilities, as well as the effective medium permittivity, become tensorial coefficients, which are explicitly connected to the microstructure by solving the periodic reference cell problem, (ii) the total surface charge per volume appears as an extra ``background charge" in the upscaled Poisson equation, and (iii) the diffusion corrector accounts for so-called diffusion-dispersion relations induced by a dominant periodic fluid flow.
 The porous-medium PNP equations may find many applications in electrochemical and biological systems involving ion transport in charged porous media, where effects of fluid flow can be neglected.
 Simplified equations for the limits of thin or thick double layers may also be appropriate in many cases.

 There are many interesting avenues for future work, building on these results.
 There is a substantial literature on rigorous bounds and approximations for the effective diffusivity or conductivity of a composite medium~\cite{torquato2002}, related to solutions of Laplace's equation with flux matching interfacial conditions.
 It would be challenging and useful to derive analogous mathematical bounds and approximations for the effective diffusivities and mobilities of ions in a charged composite medium, which appear as tensorial coefficients in our porous-medium PNP equations.
 One might expect analogs of the Wiener bounds for anisotropic composites to hold for striped microstructures and analogs of the Hashin-Shtrikman bounds for isotropic microstructures to hold for space-filling random sphere packings, although the appearance of an internal length scale for electrostatic interactions (the Debye screening length) complicates such simple geometrical constructions.